-AS Publisher & Editor-in-Chief of BIZCATALYST360°, I’ve had the distinct privilege of “curating” over 20,000 articles to date, the vast majority of which have (by mere abundance) been focused on some form of emerging leadership challenge.
-The process of curating has afforded me the unique opportunity to learn firsthand and ultimately publish what’s topical, what’s relevant and what triggers the greatest response amongst readers – not just of my publication, but hundreds of publications across the globe.
+AS Publisher & Editor-in-Chief of BIZCATALYST360°, I’ve had the distinct privilege of “curating” over 29,000 articles to date, a number of which have been focused on some form of emerging leadership challenge.
+The process of curating has afforded me the unique opportunity to learn firsthand and ultimately publish what’s topical, what’s relevant, and what triggers the greatest response amongst readers – not just of my publication, but hundreds of publications across the globe.

 From this particular “big data” vantage point, it’s become increasingly clear that “Elvis has (long ago) left the arena” when it comes to the existence of fundamental core values, such as ethics, integrity, and authenticity.
 Hence; my preëmptive introduction of authentegrity into the English vocabulary: